2019 Instructions for FTB 3520-BE Business Entity or Group Nonresident Power of Attorney Declaration

-Beginning January 1, 2019, we updated our online submission process and our Power of Attorney (POA) Declaration form to allow you to request full online account access for your tax professional at the time of submission.
-See Part V, Request MyFTB Full Online Account Access for Tax Professional(s).
+Beginning January 1, 2019, our online submission process and our Power of Attorney (POA) Declaration form allow you to request full online account access for your tax professional at the time of submission.
+See Part V, Request or Retain MyFTB Full Online Account Access for Tax Professional(s).

 - For purpose of these instructions, a tax professional is a representative that has a professional identification number that is eligible for registration for a tax professional online account in MyFTB.

 - We will only accept form FTB 3520-BE, Business Entity or Group Nonresident Power of Attorney Declaration.

 - We will reject form FTB 3520-C1, Power of Attorney Declaration, and non-FTB POA Declaration forms.

 - Use the most current version of form FTB 3520-BE.

 - We will no longer automatically revoke previously accepted POA Declarations with overlapping tax years or income periods upon filing of a new POA.

 - All representatives listed on a POA Declaration will have the ability to remove another representative from the POA Declaration.